The supreme body of the EAG is the Plenary meeting of the authorized representatives of EAG member states, which is held, as a rule, twice a year.

 The EAG Secretariat constantly performs administrative and coordinating functions implementing the decisions of the EAG Plenary and Chairman’s assignments.

 The EAG Secretariat is headed by the Executive Secretary.
-Since January 2015, as approved by the XXI EAG Plenary Meeting, Mr. Vladimir Nechaev (Russia) has been appointed the EAG Executive Secretary.
+Since April 1, 2019, as approved by the XIX EAG Plenary Meeting, Mr. Sergey Teterukov (Russia) has been appointed the EAG Executive Secretary.

 The Secretariat staff is formed by citizens of the EAG Member-states.